knaus94/nestjs-redis-cacheable/README.md

-# nestjs-cacheable
+# nestjs-redis-cacheable

 > Service-level caching for NestJS with pluggable serializers.

-`@knaus94/nestjs-cacheable` extends the standard `CacheModule` so you can cache **service method** calls—not only controller responses—using two simple decorators:
+`@knaus94/nestjs-redis-cacheable` extends the standard `CacheModule` so you can cache **service method** calls—not only controller responses—using two simple decorators:

 | Decorator       | Purpose                                                         |
 |-----------------|-----------------------------------------------------------------|